LEARN FROM OVER 250 INDUSTRY EXPERTS

 We’re using the Zoom webinar format for our talks and panels, so you can see our expert speakers on video wherever you are in the world.
 You can watch live, or catch up with the recordings later.

 PGC Digital has three main sorts of video presentations: talks (presented by one individual, often with a slide deck you can follow) which last 20 minutes; fireside chats (a live interview session where two people chat and ask each other questions) which also last 20 minutes; and panels (a number of individuals discussing a hot topic) which last 40 minutes; and round-tables (a larger, extended panel on a broader topic) which last about an hour.
 There are also Guided Breakout Groups with restricted attendance.

 FREQUENTLY ASKED QUESTIONS

-We’ll be sending you a Zoom link by email so you know where to go to view the sessions.
+We’ll be sending you Zoom links by email so you know where to go to view the sessions.
 Links will also be available on the Program tab of the MeetToMatch system.

 You will need to be a registered Zoom user.
 Log into your own Zoom account before clicking on one of our talk links, please.

 Talks will happen in a similar way to how they do in a regular PG Connects event.
 We’ll group talks into specific themed tracks with a time for each track.
 Typically individual talks will have a 20-minute length and panels about 40 minutes.

 The difference, of course, is that rather than being in a track room in London, Helsinki, or Seattle, you’ll be watching from your home, using the popular Zoom video conference chat tool, where you can also interact with the speakers.
 There will be time at the end for the presenters to answer your questions, which you can share with the moderator using the chat function.